lipemat/go-live-update-urls/readme.txt

 Goes through entire site and replaces all instances of an old url with a new one.
 Used to change the domain of a site.
 Works on both multi-site and single site installs.

-<strong>Check out <a href="https://onpointplugins.com/product/go-live-update-urls-pro/" target="_blank">Go Live Update Urls PRO</a> for more features including support for tables created by plugins, the ability to test a URL before updating, update history, priority support, and so much more!</strong>
+<strong>Check out <a href="https://onpointplugins.com/product/go-live-update-urls-pro/" target="_blank">Go Live Update Urls PRO</a> for more features including support for tables created by plugins, the ability to test a URL before updating, update history, real time reporting, priority support, and so much more!</strong>

-<blockquote><a href="https://onpointplugins.com/product/go-live-update-urls-pro/" target="_blank">Pro version 6.1.1</a> is now available with a greatly improved testing and updating experience!</blockquote>
+<blockquote><a href=" https://onpointplugins.com/go-live-update-urls/go-live-update-urls-pro-usage/#url-counting" target="_blank">Pro version 6.2.0</a> is now available with real time reporting of urls which will be and were updated!</blockquote>

 <h3>Features</h3>